-After switching to a new stream, switch syncs your client workspace to the head of the new stream, and unshelves any files that were open and any changelists pending the last time you used that stream.
+After switching to a new stream, p4 switch syncs your client workspace to the head of the new stream, and unshelves any files that were open in the default changelist the last time you used that stream.

 You cannot switch to a new stream if files are open in a numbered changelist.
 If files are open in the default changelist, they will be shelved and reverted prior to switching to the new stream, and will be automatically unshelved when switching back to this stream.